Data Compression with Stochastic Codes: Fantastic Stochastic Codes and How to Construct Them

 \subsubsection{Channels are like onions: layered quantisation}

 The fact that dithered quantisation is only applicable to additive uniform perturbations might seem quite limiting at first.
-However, Hegazy and Li \cite{hegazy2022randomized} showed that we can use dithered quantisation to construct a relative entropy code for any one-dimensional, additive, unimodal mechanism.
+However, Hegazy and Li \cite{hegazy2022randomized} showed that we can use dithered quantisation to construct a relative entropy code for any one-dimensional additive unimodal mechanism.
 The main idea is to find a \textit{scale mixture of shifted uniforms} (SMSU) representation for the additive noise: \begin{defbox}{Scale Mixture of Shifted Uniforms Representation}{smsu} Let $\epsilon$ be a real-valued random variable with a unimodal probability density function.
 An SMSU representation for $\epsilon$ is the triplet $(U, S, b)$, where $U \sim \Unif(-1/2, 1/2)$, $S$ is a positive random variable and $b(s)$ is a function such that

-\end{defbox} It can be shown that the conditions on $\epsilon$ in Definition~\ref{def:smsu} guarantee that it always admits an SMSU representation.
-As an example, for the additive Gaussian perturbation, one can show that letting the scale be twice a $\chi$-distributed variable with 3 degrees of freedom $S \sim 2 \cdot \chi(3)$ and setting $b(s) = 0$, we have $S \cdot U \sim \Normal(0, 1)$.
+\end{defbox} It can be shown that the conditions on $\epsilon$ in Definition~\ref{def:smsu} ensure that $\epsilon$ always admits an SMSU representation.
+Taking Gaussians as an example, one can show that letting the scale be twice a $\chi$-distributed variable with 3 degrees of freedom $S \sim 2 \cdot \chi(3)$ and setting $b(s) = 0$, we have $S \cdot U \sim \Normal(0, 1)$.